techbyadi/wordle/README.md

 # Motivation

-I’m a big fan of quizzes and puzzles and have a passion for neuroscience.
-I like to keep my prefrontal cortex and hippocampus active and engaged by playing these quizzes and solving puzzles, whether online or offline.
-One morning during the lockdown, Wordle was launched, and I got hooked.
+I’m a big fan of quizzes and puzzles.
+I enjoy playing different quizzes and solving puzzles, whether online or offline.
+One lockdown morning, Wordle was launched, and I got hooked to it.
 Now, I solve (or attempt to solve) Wordle every morning.

 # Technology Used